-- A perusal of the geographical position of the mulberry growing countries of the world indicates that all of them except Brazil are located north of equator.
+- A perusal of the geographical position of the mulberry growing countries of the world indicates that all of them except Brazil is located north of the equator.
 Mulberry can be grown in all types of soil and climatic conditions.

-(a) Atmospheric Temperature: It is found that mulberry requires temperature ranging from 24°C to 28°C for better growth and leaf yield.
+(a) Atmospheric Temperature: It is found that mulberry requires a temperature ranging from 24°C to 28°C for better growth and leaf yield.
 Mulberry plants do not grow well if the temperature is below 13°C and above 38°C because the growth and sprouting of buds cannot be obtained.
 In temperate regions, the plants remain dormant during the winter season.
-Thus, in temperate regions mulberry leaves are available for rearing purposes only during May to October.
-In the tropics, growth of mulberry is continuous throughout the year.
+Thus, in temperate regions, mulberry leaves are available for rearing purposes only from May to October.
+In the tropics, the growth of mulberry is continuous throughout the year.

-(c) Atmospheric Humidity: The ideal humidity for mulberry leaf yielding is ranging in between 65 to 80 per cent.
-The quality of leaf produced during the rainy season is better than the leaf produced during other season because during the rainy season, the soil contains high moisture and high atmospheric humidity.
+(c) Atmospheric Humidity: The ideal humidity for mulberry leaf yielding is ranging in between 65 to 80 percent.
+The quality of leaf produced during the rainy season is better than the leaf produced during other seasons because, during the rainy season, the soil contains high moisture and high atmospheric humidity.

-- Mulberry can be grown in all types of soil which maintain the mulberry plants for sustained maximum productivity of quality leaves.
+- Mulberry can be grown in all types of soil which maintains the mulberry plants for sustained maximum productivity of quality leaves.
 It has to supply the following constantly:

 (a) The essential major and minor plant nutrients.